 - Surface prep - Clean and grout cracks and deformities

 - Polish and add color and/or enhancements if desired

-This becomes an ideal flooring solution for industrial warehouses, garages, offices, break rooms, kitchens, and other industrial building areas where a decorative or definitive long-lasting durable floor is desired.
-These floors can be used almost immediately due to the minimal (approx. one hour) curing time.
+This becomes an ideal Concrete flooring solutions in NYC for industrial warehouses, garages, offices, break rooms, kitchens, and other industrial building areas where a decorative or definitive long-lasting durable floor is desired.
+These floors in New York can be used almost immediately due to the minimal (approx. one hour) curing time.

 What is Concrete Polishing?